jameswomack/weblog-src/contents/articles/browser-disapproval-of-frequent-dom-removal/index.md

 <img class="fit-to-width" src="renderCells-profile-without-remove.png" alt="Flame graph screenshot" />

 Now `renderCells` takes about 30 ms. Most of that time is now spent in the data join.
+[Give it a try!](http://jimkang.com/reactivecell/example/)

 Ask your doctor if hiding instead of removing DOM elements in your app is right for you.